 Signs and symptoms: Heavy vaginal bleeding in the third trimester.

 Treatment: C-section delivery followed by surgical removal of the uterus (abdominal hysterectomy).
-More-aggressive forms of this problem can also occur if the placenta invades the muscles of the uterus (placenta increta) or if the placenta grows through the uterine wall (placenta percreta).
+More aggressive forms of this problem can also occur if it invades the muscles of the uterus (placenta increta) or if the placenta grows through the uterine wall (placenta percreta).

 4. Retained placenta

 What it is: Sometimes, the placenta gets trapped in the uterus after the birth of your baby, because of a partially closed cervix, or because it is still attached to the uterine wall.

 Health risks: Heavy bleeding (postpartum haemorrhage) that may affect the health of the mother if not stopped.